 Conservative scholars name Moses as the one who compiled and recorded oral traditions, genealogies (Exodus 6:14-25) and personal eyewitness accounts into one orderly record of the Jewish people's departure from Egypt, wanderings in the wilderness and interactions with God.

 "Did not Moses give you the Law, and yet none of you carries out the Law?
 Why do you seek to kill Me?"

 46For if you believed Moses, you would believe Me, for he wrote about Me.
 47But if you do not believe his writings, how will you believe My words?"

 - John 5:46-47

-(Word referred to the original name of this city of Memphis – mansion of the Spirit of PTAM).
+(Word referred to the original name of the city of Memphis – Mansion of the Spirit of PTAM).